 When it comes to analysing the responses you collect, the questionnaire data is only as good as the questions you’ve asked.
 A leading question such as “Why don’t you like your job?” assumes an awful lot about your survey participants and may give you inaccurate results.
 Similarly, if you don’t provide an “Other” option for a question, you may force your survey-takers to pick an answer that doesn’t reflect how they actually feel.

 We know that one of the reasons you’re choosing to create your survey online instead of on paper is because you want to do less work, not more.
 And that’s why we’ve created Question Bank, our exclusive library of expert-certified questions on popular survey topics.
 These methodologically-sound questions reduce bias and give you more accurate responses.
 We make it easy to avoid survey slip-ups because we comply with survey best practices by using expert-certified Likert scales and effective question types.

-Every year, our customers create more than three million surveys and ask almost 33 million questions.
-When we reviewed the types of questions they most frequently create – while maintaining customer privacy and anonymity – we found that the most popular questions were usually within our survey templates.
+Every year, we get answers for over 20 million questions daily.
+When we reviewed the types of questions customers most frequently create—while maintaining customer privacy and anonymity—we found that the most popular questions were usually within our survey templates.

 Below is an ordered list that shows the seven most popular templates as they now appear in our Question Bank.
 Once signed in to your account, you can start building your survey or questionnaire with these example questions – regardless of which service or product you offer – and you can modify them to suit your specific survey requirements.

 Choose a template below to preview sample questions.
 Most templates are available in English only:

 From yes-no to essay style, we offer over a dozen types of survey questions.
 The most popular (and often the most useful) are multiple choice questions, but different question types serve different purposes.
 Learn more about choosing the right question type and writing good survey questions.